 The South Side Weekly offers internships on a rolling basis to two to three high school sophomores and juniors.
 Interns have the chance to see and participate in all elements of the publication of the newspaper by assisting at production nights and attending pitch meetings, as well as working one-on-one with a staff member of the paper to publish their own article at the end of the semester.

 On starting, students should expect a two-hour “bootcamp” to cover the specific demands of the program and acclimate interns to how we work.
 Interns will attend the first half of Monday production nights, where they will copy edit, fact check, and contribute short pieces.
-On Thursday evenings, interns will check on their projects and attend workshops at our joint Public Newsroom with City Bureau.
+On Thursday evenings, interns will check in on their projects and attend workshops at our joint Public Newsroom with City Bureau.

 What’s in it for you?

 — Experience in a collaborative, professional working environment

 — Writing credit/reporting clip in the SSW

 The eight-week internship is an approximately six hour weekly commitment, on Mondays from 6pm-9pm and Thursdays from 5pm-7:30pm, with other opportunities for workshops and reporting experience throughout the program.

 At Monday production nights